Ways You Can Show Up for Pride in 2025

 • Before there were parades there were protests and riots.
 They came in response to arrests of LGBTQ+ people and police raids of LGBTQ+ spaces.
 The Stonewall riots in 1969 led to Pride as we know it today, but before Stonewall were the Cooper Donut riots in 1959 in Los Angeles, Dewey’s sit-ins in 1965 in Philadelphia, Compton Cafeteria riots in 1966 in San Francisco, and several others.
 Make sure to take some time to learn about the roots of the movement as well as the people who got us where we are.

-• Join Keshet to build a world in which all LGBTQ+ Jews and our families can live with full equality, justice, and dignity.
-New and increased annual giving will be fully matched up to $100,000!
+• Honor the legacy of our outgoing President & CEO, Idit Klein, and secure Keshet’s future as we build a world in which all LGBTQ+ Jews and our families can live with full equality, justice, and dignity.